Best card machine for funeral directors UK 2026

 1. Stripe Reader S700

-Touchscreen handheld terminal with built-in receipt printer · Custom (Stripe pricing) · Stripe terms
+Touchscreen handheld smart terminal (no built-in printer; external receipt printer via the optional dock or USB) · Custom (Stripe pricing) · Stripe terms

 2. Square Terminal